OussamaBelhane/WifiAnalyzer/README.md

 - Device blocking uses ARP spoofing - use responsibly on networks you own
 - The app only scans your local network subnet

----

-## 📄 License

-MIT License - Feel free to use and modify!

----

-## 🤝 Contributing

-Pull requests welcome!
-Please open an issue first to discuss changes.